jeaninevb/SwengGroup5/README.md

 4. If the resulting output is as shown below, your tests failed and you should go back and fix whatever changes caused tests to fail before pushing:
 ![alt tag](https://github.com/jeaninevb/SwengGroup5/blob/BackEnd/README_Images/Powershell_FailedTests.PNG)

+#Automated Testing for Mac
+1. Run ```./BashRunTests.sh```, make sure you either have an android device connected or the emulator running.

+2. If the resulting output is:”BUILD SUCCESSFUL Everything was succesful!
+You can now push.”
+Then you are clear to push.

+3. If the resulting output is an error message then it will explain where the testing problem is and it should be fixed before being pushed.